coop-blake/Dalchemist/README.md

 # Dalchemist

-For assisting POS Tasks that rely on data from domain work specific data sources.
-This repository provides commands for building and packaging a desktop application for distribution.
-There are also commands that can be run from a terminal or as automated tasks.
+For assisting POS Tasks that rely on data from domain specific data sources.
+Dalchemist has been engineered for workflows specific to First Alternative Coop but could be modified to fit your own needs.

+This repository provides commands for [building and packaging a desktop application](./Documentation/Application.md) for distribution.
+There are also commands that can be run from a terminal or as automated tasks using node/npm directly.
+Some of these commands are also available through a command line application that can be built and distributed.

 To run the npm commands below, you'll need [Node.js](https://nodejs.org/en/download/) installed on a host machine of your choosing.